Jsleynath/trafas-request/README.md

-This project is build to manage shipment in Trafas.
+This project is build to manage request in Trafas.